 Time limits matter most for casino games, slots, and bingo.
 But with global sporting events, betting is almost available 24/7.

-Long sessions reduce focus and affect decision-making.
-Gambling late at night increases this risk.
+Long sessions can reduce your focus and lead to poor decision-making, gambling late at night can also increases this risk.

 Helpful steps include: